coldshrine/study-notes/books/designing-data-intensive-applications.md

 Most consensus algorithms assume a fixed set of nodes that participate in voting, which means that you can't just add or remove nodes in the cluster. _Dynamic membership_ extensions are much less well understood than static membership algorithms.

 Consensus systems rely on timeouts to detect failed nodes.
 In geographically distributed systems, it often happens that a node falsely believes the leader to have failed due to a network issue.
 This implies frequest leader elecctions resulting in terrible performance, spending more time choosing a leader than doing any useful work.

+#### Membership and coordination services

+ZooKeeper or etcd are often described as "distributed key-value stores" or "coordination and configuration services".

+They are designed to hold small amounts of data that can fit entirely in memory, you wouldn't want to store all of your application's data here.
+Data is replicated across all the nodes using a fault-tolerant total order broadcast algorithm.

+ZooKeeper is modeled after Google's Chubby lock service and it provides some useful features:
+* Linearizable atomic operations: Usuing an atomic compare-and-set operation, you can implement a lock.
+* Total ordering of operations: When some resource is protected by a lock or lease, you need a _fencing token_ to prevent clients from conflicting with each other in the case of a process pause.
+The fencing token is some number that monotonically increases every time the lock is acquired.
+* Failure detection: Clients maintain a long-lived session on ZooKeeper servers.
+When a ZooKeeper node fails, the session remains active.
+When ZooKeeper declares the session to be dead all locks held are automatically released.
+* Change notifications: Not only can one client read locks and values, it can also watch them for changes.